Caroline Garcia career statistics: Doubles

-Grand Slam tournament finals
+Grand Slam tournaments finals

 Garcia has reached three Grand Slam tournament finals in doubles.
 First, she reached final of French Open in 2016 alongside Kristina Mladenovic, where they defeated Russian combination Ekaterina Makarova–Elena Vesnina in three sets.
 Later the same year, Garcia again with Mladenovic reached another Grand Slam final at the US Open, losing to Bethanie Mattek-Sands and Lucie Šafářová.
 In 2022, she won the French Open doubles title again alongside Mladenovic, defeating Coco Gauff and Jessica Pegula in the final.